[Note: Sotiria in Greek means “salvation”. It is also used as a female first name.]

 Diagram illustrating the maintenance priorities of the Sotiria Archive.

-4 Proposal for the classification, archival recording and digitization of the file.
+4 Proposal for the classification, archival recording and digitization of the material.

 During the processing of the material for the purposes of this study, certain personal parcels of mortal patients had to be opened, which were cleaned rudimentarily and kept with respect to the original classification, inserting acid free paper and isolating as much as possible the objects affected by microorganisms.